ARLM-Attic/goblin-xna/tutorials/Tutorial8 - Optical Marker Tracking/README.txt

 We strongly recommend to read the artag_rev2.doc which comes with the ARTag SDK, and run their demos to have better understanding of how ARTag works.

-The ARTag.cf file contains bunch of marker (fiducial) configurations, and you are welcome to change the configurations, but for now, please leave those as it is, otherwise, you may have some problems rendering the tracked objects.
+The NewARTag.cf file contains bunch of marker (fiducial) configurations, and you are welcome to change the configurations, but for now, please leave those as it is, otherwise, you may have some problems rendering the tracked objects.
 (For detailed descrption of the .cf file format, please see below)